 In collaboration with the Asian American Association, we host a leadership summit each semester in order to bring together student leaders from across organizations to further develop leadership skills, build community among organizations and to act as a forum to discuss issues impacting Asian students and organizations.
 We welcome students who would like to be involved in the planning process!
 For more information please contact Jack Nguyen, (firstname.lastname@example.org).

 Asian Pacific American Heritage Month (APAHM) Planning Committee

 Come join the APAHM planning committee!
 One of the biggest initiatives of the year, the APAHM planning committee plans major events involving community building, cultural awareness, education and advocacy around a chosen theme.
 Students must have at least one semester of leadership experience with a student organization to be considered for this committee.
 For more information please contact Jack Nguyen, (email@example.com).

 Asian Pacific Islander Diversity Council

-This council will meet under the leadership of MCC staff for the following purposes: Provide input regarding MCC programs and initiatives, particularly those involving Asian/Pacific Islander/Arab/Middle Eastern-related, domestic or international issues; Engage student organization board members in leadership development opportunities; Provide a channel through which members can effectively communicate pertinent information and ideas to one another; Communicate and discuss issues that have an effect on API students and organizations at OSU; Act as one forum to facilitate collaboration between different student groups serving API students.
+This council will meet under the leadership of MCC staff for the following purposes: Provide input regarding MCC programs and initiatives, particularly those involving Asian/Pacific Islander/Arab/Middle Eastern-related, domestic or international issues; Engage student organization board members in leadership development opportunities; Provide a channel through which members can effectively communicate pertinent information and ideas to one another; Communicate and discuss issues that have an effect on API students and organizations at Ohio State; and act as one forum to facilitate collaboration between different student groups serving API students.
 For more information please contact Jack Nguyen, (firstname.lastname@example.org)

 GraduAsian Planning Committee